-Red Mandarin flavor.
-When it arrived, I tried it out immediately.
-It was right before dinnertime, but I went to brush my teeth anyway!
-I scooped out a bit the size of a pea and started brushing.
+Since I was looking to make my bathroom more zero waste, I ordered a jar.
+That night, I scooped out a bit the size of a pea and started brushing.
 And I hated it!
 It was like rubbing clay on my teeth (well, duh!) – it was so… unusual.

 I actually didn’t use it for a week.
 But then I kept seeing it on my bathroom counter and thinking what a waste not to use it.
 I resolved to use it for a week to give it a second chance.
 And good thing I did because I started loving it afterward!

 Over the course of that week, I experimented with different ways of brushing and found one that worked for me.